 New York Essential Health Plan

-Monthly premiums per person can be as low as $20.
+Monthly premiums per person can be as low as $0 for those who qualify.
 Another advantage is no deductibles.
 These plans cover 100% of your care from day one.

-The Essential Plan includes the same health benefits found in Qualified Health Plans on the Marketplace.12 These include doctor visits, drug coverage, and free preventive care.
+The Essential Plan includes the same health benefits found in Qualified Health Plans on the Marketplace.
+These include doctor visits, drug coverage, and free preventive care.

 Medicare for New York Seniors and Younger Adults With Disabilities